The CPO’s Blueprint for Annual Planning: An Opportunity to Drive Change [Part 1]

 While short-term wins can be tempting, it’s critical to invest in initiatives that set your product—and the company—up for sustained success.
 Annual planning offers a rare chance to step back from the grind of day-to-day execution, think big, and craft an aspirational product roadmap that sets the tone for the upcoming year.

-Stay tuned for Part 2, where I’ll discuss turning your product vision into actionable roadmaps.
+In Part 2, I’ll discuss turning your product vision into actionable roadmaps.